Brian Clarke

-Born to a working-class family in the north of England, and a full-time art student on scholarship by age 13, Clarke came to prominence in the late 1970s as a painter and figure of the Punk movement and designer of stained glass.
-By the early 1980s he had become a major figure in international contemporary art, the subject of several television documentaries and a café society regular.
-He is known for his architectonic art, prolific output in various media, friendships with key cultural figures, and polemical lectures and interviews.
+Born to a working-class family in Oldham, in the north of England, and a full-time art student on scholarship by age 13, Clarke came to prominence in the late 1970s as a painter and figure of the Punk movement and designer of stained glass.
+By 1980, he had become a major figure in international contemporary art, the subject of several television documentaries and a café society regular.
+He was known for his architectonic art, prolific output in various media, friendships with key cultural figures, and polemical lectures and interviews.

 His practice in architectural and autonomous stained glass, often on a monumental scale, has led to successive innovation and invention in the development of the medium.
 This includes the creation of stained glass without lead and the subsequent pioneering of a 'dramatically enhanced Pointillism' in glass, as well as the creation of sculptural stained glass works, analogous to collage, made primarily or entirely of lead.
 The latter two advances are described as having taken stained glass as an art form to its zero-point in each direction: absolute transparency and complete opacity.

 A lifelong exponent of the integration of art and architecture, his architectural collaborations include work with Zaha Hadid, Norman Foster, Arata Isozaki, Oscar Niemeyer, I. M. Pei, César Pelli, and Renzo Piano.
 He served a seven-year term as chairman of The Architecture Foundation and served on the Design Review Committee of the Commission for Architecture and the Built Environment.
 His artistic collaborations have included work with David Bailey, Hugh Hudson, Malcolm McLaren, and with Linda McCartney and Paul McCartney.

-Early life and education
+Background

 Brian Clarke was born in Oldham, Lancashire, to Edward Ord Clarke, a coal miner, and Lilian Clarke (née Whitehead), a cotton spinner.
-Raised in a family familiar with Spiritualism – his maternal grandmother was a notable local medium – Clarke attended a Spiritualist Lyceum throughout his childhood and was considered 'sensitive', gaining a reputation locally as a 'boy medium'.
+Raised in a family familiar with Spiritualism – his maternal grandmother was a notable local medium – Clarke attended a Spiritualist Lyceum throughout his childhood and was considered a 'sensitive', gaining a reputation locally as a 'boy medium'.